Littig, Texas: Geography

 Littig is located on the Southern Pacific Railroad, 2 mi south of U.S. Highway 290 and 18 mi northeast of Austin in eastern Travis County.

 Littig is surrounded by blackland prairie soil, suitable for growing cotton, maize and corn.
 An important creek, part of the watershed, meanders along the Southern Pacific right-of-way with numerous wooden trestles near Littig.
 The Littig Cemetery is located nearby.

 Education

 J.W.
 Bitting gave a grant of land for a school to be built in 1887.
-Three one-teacher schools serving 185 Black kids and one one-teacher school serving 33 White pupils made up the Littig Common School District in 1907.
+Three one-teacher schools serving 185 Black children and one one-teacher school serving 33 White children made up the Littig Common School District in 1907.
 In 1952, the Manda district merged with the Littig schools.

 Today, the community is served by the Manor Independent School District.
 Schools serving the community are Presidential Meadows Elementary School, Manor Middle School, and Manor High School.

 Notable person

 Beatrice Morrow Cannady, civil rights activist, was born in Littig.